lpolovets/lpolovets.github.io/strategic-narrative-infrastructure/README.md

 <a href="#top"></a>
 ![Logo](../humba_logo.png)

 American Dynamism is a powerful movement championing startups that solve critical national problems in areas like defense, aerospace, manufacturing, and education.
-It's also generated some of the most distinctive pitch language in venture.
+It's also produced some of the most distinctive pitch language in venture.
 Naturally, this is exactly where a VC like us can add value.

 Presenting the [American Dynamism Pitch Writer](https://chatgpt.com/g/g-6822735f9fd4819198d6d07f9bb59ae3-american-dynamism-copy-editor){:target="_blank" rel="noopener"}!
-You input your idea, and we'll help you American Dynamism-maxx it.
+Enter your idea, and we'll help you American Dynamism-maxx it.

 A few examples: